quentincaisez/bashscript/README.md

 # bashscript
-bash script creating will DWM8
+bash script creating with DWM8 this is the first time I'm using GIT